 You don’t have to work up a big sweat, but giving your floors a sparkling finish can set you up for major spring cleaning success.
 Try these steps to make your floors look their best:

-- Use a broom or vacuum to pick up crumbs and debris.
+- Give it a cursory clean.
+Use a broom or vacuum to pick up crumbs and debris.

 - Mop with a wet cleaner designed for your floors.
 Use wet cleaners sparingly and avoid soaking flooring materials like hardwood and stone.

 - Polish your floors with a dedicated polish.
 Go easy on the polish or you could create a residue that looks cloudy before too long.